ma-anwar/blind75-dashboard/README.md

 The app is using a MERN stack.
 The frontend is in React, the backend is using Node.js, Express and connects to a cloud instance of MongoDB.

+The backend is based off the boilerplate [here](https://github.com/drejcreative/mern-boilerplate-2020).

 ## Setup
 After cloning the repo run `yarn install` in the frontend and backend folders.